95tristanl/ranker/README.md

 Vote Page, the Chart Page will display more content items.

-Since this app does not store any account-like schema in the db and does not uses sessions, tokens or cookies, state is lost entirely once you leave the app.
+Since this app does not store any account-like schema in the db and does not uses sessions, or cookies, state is lost entirely once you leave the app.